 You can see it in the book of Acts; you can see it especially in the writings of Paul; and it becomes absolutely vivid in the writings of Peter, John, James, and Jude.
 The further the church got from their beginning in 31 AD, they began to lose their spirituality, and the witness became weaker and weaker until it was not even there.
 And sin took over the church.

-When the Holy Spirit came on Pentecost 31 AD Jesus Christ had prepared a church and it was holy!
+When the Holy Spirit came on Pentecost, 31 AD, Jesus Christ had prepared a church and it was holy!
 And God responded to the degree that His people were.
 So much so, that when they prayed, the walls shook.
 That is being close to God.
 There is no reason we cannot be that way too.
-There is no reason why we cannot conform more and more unto the image of God, and then let Him decide when and where He is going to use us.
+There is no reason why we cannot conform more and more unto the image of God, and then let Him decide how and where He is going to use us.

 I feel strongly that God wants the witness to be made by those who truly reflect His image and likeness.

-Now, the real Leader is Jesus Christ, and so we have to be working always to live up to His image.
-I think that church history shows us that what occurred was, it lulled the individual Christian into forgetting about his own responsibility to go on to perfection.
+But the real Leader is Jesus Christ, and so we have to be working always to live up to His image.
+I think that church history shows us that what occurred is it lulls the individual Christian into forgetting about his own responsibility to go on to perfection.
 I do not want that to happen.